lawrencelogoh/lawrencelogoh.github.io/blog/posts/2022-04-03-building-a-static-site-generator.md

 - Must work on UNIX/UNIX-like systems
 - Must generate and RSS file with all blog posts
 - Must arrange blog posts by date

+# Language choice

+My initial instinct was to use python, since I already used bash but I think I'll go with bash again.
+I'll try to limit the programs I use in it to what you'll find on a standard Linux/BSD install.

+#